MicrosoftDocs/quantum-docs/articles/quickstart-1qbit.md

 result = solver.optimize(problem)
 ```

 Here you created an instance of a `PathRelinkingSolver` solver for the problem.
 You could also have chosen other 1QBit solvers (for example, `TabuSearch`) without needing to change more lines of code.
-To see a list of the available solvers, go to our [reference page](xref:microsoft.quantum.reference.target-list#provider-1qbit).
+To see a list of the available solvers, go to the [reference page](xref:microsoft.quantum.reference.target-list#provider-1qbit).

 The type `Problem` is the common parameter for all the solvers of Azure Quantum.